- The Code Red Diet is a high-fat & low-carb diet.

 Lastly, high meat consumption also has a negative effect on your body odor vs a plant-based diet.
 Cristy leans more towards plant-based proteins than meat.

 This could explain why she notices changes in her body odor vs people who stick with the Code Red diet and still consuming meat.

 Cristy Nickel has put forth a very intricate diet and lifestyle.
 It is a prolonged version of the keto diet with 10 rules to follow during the weight loss periods.

 The diet is high protein and low carb just like the keto diet.
 It revolves around the body in a state of burning fat or ketosis.
 There are a lot of success stories online and a huge online community.

 The diet can work to keep your weight off if you follow all of the guidelines.
-If you follow the guidelines, you are making lifestyle changes.
+If you do follow the guidelines, know you are making permanent lifestyle changes.

 Any time, you incorporate a healthy diet with lifestyle changes, you are looking at weight loss for the long term.